yogsototh/Scratch/content/html/en/blog/Haskell-the-Hard-Way.md

 main = print "Hello World!"
 </code>
 </div>
-To run it, save this code in a `hello.hs` and:
+To run it, you can save this code in a `hello.hs` and:

 <code class="zsh">
 ~ runhaskell ./hello.hs